-The SLC has provided a course-level assessment form to aid instructors in the compilation of pre/post test data for all of their courses.
-The form can be found on all instructor's TMCC Google Drive account or appendix A of this manual.
+The student learning committee has provided a course-level assessment form to aid instructors in the compilation of pre/post test data for all of their courses.
+The form can be found on all instructor's TMCC Google Drive account.
 This form is optional for instructors to use.
 Instructors are free to create their own assessment tools.

 The reporting of course-level assessment is not required at the institutional level.
 Individual departments may decide on a case-by-case basis how they want to collect, compile, and review course assessment data.
-It is recommended that departments set a course-level assessment policy and communicate that to all faculty, both full-time and adjunct, in the department.
+It is recommended that departments set a course-level assessment policy and communicate that to all faculty both full and part-time in the department.